Blackout-Technologies/btnexus-node-java/README.md

 # Install btnexus-node-java

-Clone the Repository and import it in intellij (https://www.jetbrains.com/idea/) When you open the project with intellij it asks you to link it to your gradle.
+Clone the Repository and import it in intellij (https://www.jetbrains.com/idea/) When you open the projects folder with intellij it asks you to link it to your gradle.
+You can also open the build.gradle file.
+Intellij will ask you if you want to open `as file` or `as project`.
-Choose the default settings here.
+Choose `as project` here.
+For the following question on the gradle settings choose the default settings(should be `use default gradle wrapper`).
 To test if everything went well run the App under the test folder.
 (Right click on App.java -> Run App.main()) This should trigger the examples implemented in the test folder.
+(Keep in mind that you need to have your environment variables set)

+After these steps there should be a fatJAR in `btnexus-node-java/build/libs`.
+This fatJAR can be included in your own Applications.

 <!-- ## easiest solution
 With pip you can install the repository directly.